edgeimpulse/research-mlsys2023-timing-tests/timing-tests-esp32/README.md

 ### Build and upload

 Connect ESP32 board to your computer.
+Do the following in a separate terminal window (NOT inside the VS Code terminal!
+That has issues with the ESP-IDF Python virtual environment):

-1. Set environment: run `install` and `export` scripts in `<espressif-install>/frameworks/esp-idf-vx.x.x/`
+1. Set environment: run `get_idf`
 2. Navigate to this directory
 3. Set target:
    ```bash